Fakamoto/claix/README.md

 # claix

-A CLI to enhance command crafting for other CLIs.
+A CLI translating user requests into specific CLI commands